INTERVIEW: Mark Tremonti talks Walk the Sky, history of Alter Bridge

 An increased emphasis on production value runs parallel to Walk the Sky’s creative and thematic directions of Alter Bridge’s latest album, Walk the Sky.
 Arguably the most anticipated rock album of 2019, the 14-song collection is an electrifying display of Alter Bridge’s artistic evolution.

 Operating as a response to the band’s third studio album, ABIII, Walk the Sky–the band’s first chart-topping effort–expertly negotiates a variety of themes, ranging from the defense of one’s own self-perception to the importance of valuing the present.
 Consistent with Alter Bridge’s ever-evolving artistry, Walk the Sky complements the band’s trademark riffs with an added layer of synthesizer and keyboards, providing listeners a new layer of Alter Bridge to explore.

 While the album deviates away from the dark undertones of Blackbird and ABIII, Walk the Sky still features the earth-shattering riffs and harmonized melodies that define the Alter Bridge catalogue.
 Offering an unabridged account of Kennedy’s ascension from the grips of spiritual uncertainty to the self-assured frontman he is today, the chart-topping effort confronts many of the intrapersonal challenges listeners may encounter on a daily basis.

 “ABIII was a very dark record about lack of faith and lack of hope,” said Tremonti.
 “There were songs like ‘Life Must Go On’ that still were a sadder number, but [Walk the Sky] is more about finding peace and zen and almost just a freedom and inner piece kind of thing.”

-Tremonti highlights “Godspeed,” written in honor of departed friend Seth Luker, as his favorite song on Walk the Sky.
+Tremonti highlights “Godspeed,” written in honor of the recently departed Seth Luker, as his favorite song on Walk the Sky.
 According to Tremonti, the lyricism in “Godspeed” developed organically as he struggled with conflicting emotions following Luker’s passing.
-However, while “Godspeed” tackles the internal dilemmas that accompany premature loss, Tremonti states the song was written a celebratory tribute to life and friendship.
+However, while “Godspeed” tackles the internal dilemmas that accompany premature loss, Tremonti states the song was written as a celebratory tribute to life and friendship.